 Supply Chain Disruptions

 Upstream supplier issues in the manufacturing process tend to cause production downtime.
-If your suppliers fail to meet their contractual obligations, you may not have everything you need to keep production running.
-Sometimes these issues are the supplier’s fault, and sometimes they’re related to environmental or political events.
+Sometimes they’re the supplier’s fault, and sometimes they’re related to environmental or political events.
 Examples include:

 Since many of these variables are out of your control, the best strategy against them is to work with a diverse pool of vendors and suppliers.
 Working with suppliers in different regions closes gaps to ensure that you always have the materials needed for production.